utkarsh-tekriwal/DocuMitra/README.md

-#📘 DocuMitra
-# Smart Assistant for Research Summarization
+# 📘 DocuMitra - Smart Assistant for Research Summarization
+DocuMitra is an AI-powered assistant that helps you deeply understand documents like research papers, manuals, and reports.
+It supports free-form QA, logic-based questioning, and justification with contextual references — all in one simple interface.
 This GenAI assistant processes uploaded PDF/TXT documents to:

 - Generate a 150-word summary.
 - Answer any user question (Ask Anything) with citation from document.